 Kathryn Reese-Taylor is interested in the development of complexity, early sedentary communities and agricultural adaptations, archaeology of urbanism, landscape archaeology, and spatial analysis.
 She has directed several projects in the Maya region at important sites, such as Naachtun in Peten, Guatemala, and is currently the director of the Yaxnohcah Environmental and Archaeological Research Project in the southern Campeche, Mexico.
 The project focuses on environmental changes, human-environment interaction, and the development of urbanism in the Maya lowlands.

-Pascale Sicotte's research interests revolve around social processes underlying group formation and group maintenance in primates.
+Pascale Sicotte is currently serving as Vice Dean in the Faculty of Arts.
+Her research interests revolve around social processes underlying group formation and group maintenance in primates.
 She is thus interested in investigating questions that relate to social relationships, mate choice, dispersal patterns, kinship and how these relate to each other.
 Sicotte started her research working on mountain gorillas at the Karisoke Research Center, where she investigated the effect of male reproductive competition on male-female relationships.
 Since 2000, she has led a research team working on Colobus vellerosus at the Boabeng Fiema Monkey Sanctuary in Central Ghana where they have investigated several aspects of the social life of these monkeys, including dispersal patterns, life history, infanticide, infant development, etc. Sicotte is also interested in conservation issues.
 The nature of the site at BFMS, where the monkeys are protected from hunting by traditional taboos, and where the communities are involved in the management of the Sanctuary, makes it an interesting case study to examine questions of traditional conservation practices, and community-based conservation.
 Dr. Sicotte is Vice-Dean Faculty of Arts from 2018-2023.

 Matthew Walls studies the deep history of community-environment relationships, and how people come to perceive and act together in a world that is always in flux.
 His work produces theory on the role of creativity in long term process, and focuses on questions that address the ecology of knowledge, how it is constructed and attuned between generations, and the dynamics of practice-based communities through time.
 His research projects explore these topics within hunter-gatherer communities and he directs archaeological and ethnographic fieldwork in Greenland and Czech Republic.

-Warren Wilson is a biological anthropologist who tries to understand what influences the health of folks in developing countries.
+Warren Wilson is a biological anthropologist who studies the health of people in developing countries.
 In doing so, he considers health in light of physiology, culture, and evolution.
-Wilson includes culture as decades of research have demonstrated that behaviour strongly influences health and that only by understanding cultural contexts can we begin to provide sustainable solutions.
-He includes evolution as it can explain both why bodies work so well and why many aspects of bodies seem to be so vulnerable to failure.
-Wilson’s early work focused on children in urban Colombia (1992-1993), Amerindians in both the Colombian Amazon (1993-1997) and Guyana’s rainforests (1999-2007), and refugees in Canada (2008-2009).
-From 2010-2013, in collaboration with Jason DeCaro (U. Alabama), Wilson initiated and ran a project documenting health and its predictors among mothers and their children in Tanzania.
-In 2014, in collaboration with Barbara Piperata (Ohio State U.), Kammi Schmeer (Ohio State U.), Jason DeCaro (U. Alabama), and Comunidad Connect (Nicaraguan NGO), he initiated and continues to run a project exploring maternal and child health in rural Nicaragua.
-This research considers the relationship between an array of predictors (e.g. food insecurity, social capital, sociodemographics) and an innovative model which captures the cumulative impact of environmental challenges on overall health (allostatic load).
-The immediate outcome of these projects is the identification of barriers to maternal and child health in these regions, which in the long term should lead to the development of new evidence-based and locally-relevant solutions.
+His early work focused on children in urban Colombia, Amerindians in both the Colombian Amazon and Guyana’s rainforests, and refugees in Canada.
+More recently, he has conducted work in Tanzania and Nicaragua to document health and its predictors among mothers and their children.
+This research considers the relationship between an array of predictors (e.g. food insecurity, social capital, sociodemographics) and a model that captures the cumulative impact of environmental challenges on overall health (allostatic load).
+The immediate outcome of these projects is the identification of barriers to maternal and child health in these regions, with the long-term goal of informing locally-relevant, public health measures.